SahajJain01/pizza-calc/README.md

 - Enable/disable: set `METRICS_ENABLED=true|false` (default `true`).
 - Default labels: `service` is `APP_NAME` or package name.
 - Contents: Prometheus text format with default process/node metrics and custom `http_requests_total` and `http_request_duration_seconds`.
-- Note: expose `/metrics` only internally; have reverse proxies block public access.
+- Security: expose `/metrics` only internally; have reverse proxies block public access.
 Prometheus should scrape it from inside your network.

 ## CI/CD
 - GitHub Actions builds and pushes a multi-arch image to GHCR, then restarts a remote service via SSH.